karthikeyan-ramasubramanian/tech-magazine/wp-content/plugins/contact-form-query/readme.txt

 Tags: contact form, email, notification, entry, form, message Donate link: https://scriptstown.com/
 Requires at least: 5.0
-Tested up to: 6.0
+Tested up to: 6.2
 Requires PHP: 5.6
-Stable tag: 1.4.7
+Stable tag: 1.6.2
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Add a contact form and receive new message notifications directly to your WordPress admin panel, and also to your email.
-View the latest messages in dashboard.
+Add a contact form and receive new message notifications directly to your WordPress admin and to your email.
+Search and filter messages.

 == Description ==

-**Contact Form Query** adds a contact form to your WordPress site and allows to receive new message notification to your specified email and also to the WordPress Admin Panel.
-It adds a dashboard widget where admin can view all the latest messages received in WordPress dashboard.
-It supports filtering and searching of messages.
+**Contact Form Query** adds a contact form to your WordPress site and allows you to receive new message notifications to your specified email address and also to the WordPress Admin Panel.
+It adds a dashboard widget where the admin can quickly view details of the latest messages received in the WordPress dashboard.

+To prevent spam entries in the form submissions, this plugin allows you to block messages based on blacklisted keywords so you can input keywords to easily block certain types of spam messages.
+Also, it supports **captcha** features like Cloudflare Turnstile and Google reCAPTCHA.

+It supports **filtering** and **searching** of messages.
 Also, you can add extra notes to a message or mark them as answered.

 ### Contact Form Query Features

 * [Contact Form Query Features](https://scriptstown.com/wordpress-plugins/contact-form-query/)
-* Contact Form Shortcode
+* Contact Form **Shortcode**
-* Search and Filter Messages
+* **Search** and **Filter** Messages
 * Add Extra Notes to a Message
 * Customizable Form
-* AJAX Based Contact Form
+* **AJAX** Based Contact Form
+* Block Messages Based On Keywords
+* Spam Prevention by **Captcha**
+* Support Cloudflare Turnstile
+* Support Google reCAPTCHA
-* Contact Form Dashboard Widget
+* Contact Form Dashboard **Widget**
-* Notification to Admin via Email
+* **Notification** to Admin ia Email

 == Installation ==